Three-halves variation of geodesics in the directed landscape: Uniform tail bounds for geodesic increments

 By \eqref{e:sexy}, \eqref{E:Sebd-2}, \eqref{E:Sebd-3} and \eqref{E:cLct}, we have

-For this inequality to hold, one of the three terms on the right side above must be greater than $(X-Y)^2/3\e^3$.
+For this inequality to hold, one of the three terms on the right side above must be at least $(X-Y)^2/3\de^3$.
 As long as $b$ is sufficiently large, this cannot be the case for the first term when $|X - Y| \ge b$.
-If the second term is greater than $(X-Y)^2/3\e^3$, we have
+If the second term is at least $(X-Y)^2/3\de^3$, we have